typetools/checker-framework/README.md

 - memberSelectOfStringPattern
 - pattern for indentParser

-I have replaced these regular expressions used for matching, with calls to the JavaParser.
+These regular expressions used for matching have been replaced with calls to the JavaParser.
-Since the unanchoredParameterPattern and parameterPattern are non-standard expressions, they are yet to be replaced
+Since the unanchoredParameterPattern and parameterPattern are non-standard expressions, they have not been replaced.

+Run all tests with

+    ./gradlew allTests

+Every test gets completed.

 ### Run (to see changes):